How to Login after Disabling All Users in Windows?

 with cmd.exe

 .
-So, next time you launch Ease of Access on Windows login screen, Command prompt will open.
+So, the next time you launch Ease of Access on the Windows login screen, the Command prompt will open.

-You can now close command prompt and cancel Windows installation setup.
+You can now close the command prompt and cancel the Windows installation setup.

-Step 4: Launch Command Prompt on Login Screen
+Step 4: Launch the Command Prompt on the Login Screen

-This will bring up Command prompt instead of Ease of Access menu.
-After Command prompt has launched, you will notice that it has started in C:\Windows\System32 folder and with Administrative privileges.
+This will bring up the Command prompt instead of the Ease of Access menu.
+After the Command prompt has launched, you will notice that it has started in the C:\Windows\System32 folder and with Administrative privileges.

 Now, we will use this command prompt to enable Windows users which have been disabled.
-You can enable each and every account on your system.
-Even you can create new local account on your system with administrative privileges.
+You can enable every account on your system.
+Even you can create a new local account on your system with administrative privileges.

 SEE ALSO: